 Friday, February 2, 2024

-I recently started playing in a new D&D 5e campaign, which is being DMed by one of the players in my ongoing AD&D 2e campaign, and it got me thinking about how I can turn the experience of being a player into content for my blog (haha).
+I recently started playing in a new D&D 5e campaign, which is being DMed by one of the players in my ongoing AD&D 2e campaign.
+Most of my blog ideas come from being a DM, so this got me thinking about what I could write as the result of being a player.

 I enjoy being a player, but I'm primarily a DM because I truly love DMing.
 Prep is an enjoyable solo game for me.
 I like the process of meticulously detailing things and the resulting feeling that I have everything figured out well ahead of the players interacting with it, meaning that I can confidently adjudicate my sessions.